CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"When men are inhuman, take care not to feel towards them as they do towards other humans." - Marcus Aurelius</p>
+<p>"The art of living is more like wrestling than dancing, in so far as it stands ready against the accidental and the unforeseen, and is not apt to fall." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->